Skip to main content

 • the research location must be outside of California or outside the following counties in CA: *Los Angeles County, Orange County, Riverside County, Imperial County, and San Bernardino County.

-• Student to remain enrolled in full-time study with the University while paying 15 percent of the combined Educational and Registration Fees, and paying all the campus based fees.
+• Student to remain enrolled in full-time study with the University while paying 15 percent of the combined Student Services Fee and Tuition, and paying all the campus based fees.

 • The fee for UC Student Health Insurance Plan (UCSHIP) is included as a campus based fee; however, students may waive UCSHIP with qualifying coverage. https://shwadmin.ucsd.edu/uc-ship/waive/index.html